timrodz/cpp-shape-drawer/README.md

 - *Draw shapes such as*: Square (Quad), Triangle, Circle, Hexagon, Pentagon, Heptagon and Cube.
 - *Customise your shapes with*: Dimensions (Scale), Colour, Movement Type and Movement rate.
-- *Load shapes through a file*: Read below for more instructions.
+- *Load shapes through a file*: Create custom shapes from an **.ini** file (More information below).
+- *Cubemap*: Got a skybox with .jpg?
+Load it in!
+Just remember the image order.
+- *Live-reloading*: Press R to reload your program.

 ### Key Design Decisions